-- the scenario applied to the test environment (e.g. passenger carrying air transport operation/simulation of passengers)

-- pilot in command, including traffic separation roles and responsibilities

-- transfer of control

-- flight tolerances and ground references

-- simulating emergencies, methods and calls

-- clarification of crew responsibilities in the event of actual emergencies - procedures for simulating IMC - multiple flights and the assessment of competencies (if applicable)
+- the scenario applied to the test environment (e.g. passenger carrying air transport operation/simulation of passengers and flight attendant roles) - pilot in command, including traffic separation roles and responsibilities - transfer of control - flight tolerances - simulating emergencies, methods and calls - clarification of crew responsibilities in the event of actual emergencies - procedures for simulating IMC - multiple flights and the assessment of competencies (if applicable).